 The great thing about packages is that Salesforce does all the work or ‘magic’ for you.
 The downside is that not all metadata types are packageable.

-Are you considering a move towards Git?
+Are you considering moving to Git?
 Explore Hutte, a visual tool that enables seamless integration with Git for streamlined development workflows.

 Start your free 30-day trial, or check out our demo below.